Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 ## Stage 6 - Testing it out

-Head back to the DynamoDB console: [https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2](https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#table?initialTagKey=&name=cat-adoption&tab=streams)
+Head back to the DynamoDB console

 Click on Explore table items